ht-l1/coding-practice/webDev/JavaScript-notes.md

 - `dot notation` vs `bracket notation`
     - `dot notation` is faster to write and clearer to read
     - `bracket notation` allows special characters and selection of properties using variables

+#### While Loops
+continue running as long as the test condition is true